Skip to main content

 Offshore Freshened Groundwater Scoping Action

-This JPI Oceans scoping action will assess the scope, feasibility, and design of a potential JPI Oceans Joint Action exploring the untapped potential of Offshore Freshened Groundwater.
+This JPI Oceans Scoping Action assesses the scope, feasibility, and design of a potential JPI Oceans Joint Action exploring the untapped potential of Offshore Freshened Groundwater.

 • Scoping